redhatstuart/azure-aro/aro-disk-customer-managed-keys.md

 * You are logged in to the Azure CLI using *az* with an account authorized to grant "Contributor" access in the same subscription as the ARO cluster

 At this stage, support exists only for encrypting ARO persistent volumes with customer-managed keys.
-This feature is not presently available for master/worker node OS disks
+This feature is not presently available for master/worker node OS disks.

 ## Declare Cluster & Encryption Variables
 You should configure the variables below to whatever may be appropriate for your the ARO cluster in which you wish you enable BYOK/CMK: